Adult Group Psychotherapy

 Group therapy is not the right choice for every person in every situation.
 But in the hands of a group trained psychologist it does provide unique elements that are not present in individual psychotherapy.
 It has been shown to be just as effective or more effective than individual therapy in most situations.
 An individual therapist can tell you that you are not alone in facing difficulties but group members can ground you in the experience of it.
 Learning the manner in which different members see you opens up new possibilities for the way you view yourself.
-Listening to other group members can feel it gives you permission to say what you might otherwise be uncomfortable to say alone in an individual session.
+Listening to other group members can create a sense of permission to say what you might otherwise be uncomfortable to say alone in an individual session.

 Ideally, cost should not be the only consideration in choosing group counseling but it’s affordability can make it well worth a trial or the best choice for ongoing work.
 The current out of insurance network rate for group sessions is $45 per group/$85 for initial individual consultation session(s).
 (Fee may be lower in-network, click this sentence to confirm if your insurance plan is covered in-network.
 Contact insurer to confirm copay/deductible) Some groups meet once a week while others meet every two weeks.